arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/examl/README.md

 We haven't yet successfully build ExaML on nvhpc.

+Reason:

+ExaML uses a lot of Intel intrinsics.
+To build it on ARM, we need to use sse2neon.
+However, this technique is not supported by nvhpc.

 ## Test Case 1

 > examl -t /home/peize/examl-test/case1/49.tree -m PSR -s /home/peize/examl-test/case1/49.unpartitioned.binary -n T1